CiaranOMara/TwoBit.jl/README.md

 add TwoBit
 ```

-If you are interested in the cutting edge of the development, please check out
-the master branch to try new features before release.
+If you are interested in the cutting edge of the development, please check out the develop branch to try new features before release.

 ## Testing